 Quote: Andy Clarke

 Web developers design today's websites to be mobile-friendly and responsive—that's just the standard now.
 Both because it enhances user experience and because Google ranks those websites higher in search engine results pages (SERPs).
-83% of mobile users say that a seamless experience across all devices is very important.
+About 89% of people who recommend a brand do so after having positive mobile experience with it.

 But chances are, if you're not a web developer yourself, you may not know the difference between mobile-friendly and responsive, and you may believe that your website being mobile-friendly alone—but not responsive—is enough.
 Here's why that thinking is a mistake.